oxguy3/flags/README.md

 This repository also has flags for many subdivisions of countries (including U.S. states, Canadian provinces, etc).
 Just access http://flags.ox3.in/svg/xx/yyy.svg, where "xx" is the first part of the [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2#Current_codes) code and "yyy" is the second part after the dash (again, both parts in lowercase).

+I originally made this repository to allow me to easily embed flags in Google Sheets.
+You can read more about how to do that [here](https://github.com/oxguy3/flags/blob/gh-pages/GOOGLE_SHEETS.md).

 If SVGs don't suit your purpose, you can also access very low resolution PNGs via http://flags.ox3.in/mini/xx.png and http://flags.ox3.in/mini/xx/yyy.png; however, this might not be maintained in the future.